Kill Me (EP): Critical reception

 Kill Me was met with mixed reviews by contemporary music critics.
 On review aggregator website, Album of the Year, Kill Me has an average rating of 67 out of 100.
 Stephen Ackroyd, writing for Dork magazine, gave the album a positive review, saying that the EP, "is a collection of tracks that sends Sundara streaming into the starlight".
-Ackroyd further praised Clarance Clarity's production work on the album.
+Ackroyd further praised Clarence Clarity's production work on the album.
 Ackroyd summarized the EP as an exciting preamble of what could come on the band's third full-length album.

 Writing for DIY magazine, Emma Swann gave the album four stars out of five.
 Swann called the album a sprawling album that can get lost at times, especially with Clarity's production.
 However, Swann said that because of the band's "knack for a hook, and love of a big chorus is what keeps 'Kill Me' from descending into total chaos".

 Ben Kitto, writing for Riot Magazine, was critical of the EP calling it "turgid".
 Kitto further critiqued the production of the record saying that "the production doesn’t do the dragging, bombastic drum line the justice it thinks it does.
 Meanwhile, Pollock’s vocal is less dynamic and inimitable, and more one-note.
 And the mess of the rest of the production drowns it out anyway."
 Kitto gave Kill Me a four out of ten rating.